WereCatf/PCF8574_ESP/README.md

 This library does not supply any special handling for using the interrupt - pin on the PCF8574, just connect the pin to a pin on your ESP, set up an interrupt-handler for it and remember to use pinMode(pin, INPUT_PULLUP) to make use of it.

+Despite the library's name, it supports the ESP8266 and Attiny85 (need to install TinyWireM) at the moment.

 # Usage
 ```
 class initializer PCF8574(uint8_t address, int sda = SDA, int scl = SCL, TwoWire UseWire = Wire)